nareshnavinash/Postman-Newman-Framework/README.md

 ### Folder structure

-If we need to have the
+If we need to have the collections inside the folder, then its advisible to have the collections in `collections` folder.
+All the environment files should be kept under `environment` folder.
+If we have multiple feed files to run at different stage of development or for different microservices, then have all the feed files under `feed` folder.

 ## Built With